dfsp-spirit/jneuroformats/README.md

 For a full app with this example combined with proper error handling and all imports, see the file [App.java](./jneuroformats/src/main/java/org/rcmd/jneuroformats/App.java).
 The file also loads per-vertex data and exports it.

-The API documentation will be published to a central repository once the package is officially released.
-See the development information below if you want to generate it yourself.
+The API documentation is published on GitHub pages at [dfsp-spirit.github.io/jneuroformats](https://dfsp-spirit.github.io/jneuroformats).

 The [unit tests](./jneuroformats/src/test/java/org/rcmd/jneuroformats/) also include various usage examples.